zhaoyicryo/zhaoyicryo.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Data
-description: All data and code related to my publications can be accessed through the 鈥淒ata and Code Availability鈥?statements within the respective papers, or obtained by contacting me directly.
+description: All data and code related to my publications can be accessed through the Data and Code Availability statements within the respective papers, or by contacting me directly.
 nav: true
 nav_order: 4
 ---

-### Qinghai-Tibet Plateau Soil Temperature
+### Permafrost hydro-thermal dataset of Tibetan Plateau (PHD-TP)

-This map renders a GeoTIFF directly in the browser and supports pan/zoom.
+This dataset provides key hydrological and thermal variables of the active layer and near-surface permafrost across the Tibetan Plateau at 10 km spatial resolution and daily temporal resolution from 1979 to 2018.
+Annual mean products are available for direct download here, while the original daily-scale dataset can be obtained by contacting the corresponding author.

 - [Download GeoTIFF]({{ '/assets/data/qtp_soil_temperature.tif' | relative_url }})